top of page

 Dr. Kearney and an old-growth Eastern Hemlock tree (Tsuga canadensis)- Salt Springs State Park, PA

 My research interests are broad; I am especially interested in the effects of human activities on ecosystem structure and function.
-As a graduate student, my primary research involved assessing nitrogen dynamics in urban retention wetlands under variable hydrologic conditions to determine impacts on watershed water quality.
+As a graduate student, my primary research involved assessing nitrogen pollution in urban retention wetlands under variable hydrologic conditions to determine impacts on watershed water quality.

-I am very interested in science education.
+I am interested in science education.

 Specifically, developing classes that apply evidence-based best-teaching practices for higher education and using assessment tools for evaluating student learning.